 This article was originally published as part of a 2020 series profiling Women at BDO.

-At BDO and the PPN Women's Group, we're committed to supporting our professional women and driving their success.
+At BDO, we're committed to supporting our professional women and driving their success.
 From graduates to partners, we help women build relationships and create well-defined career paths through networking events, coaching, and professional development opportunities.

-To give you an inside look at what it's like to be a woman in accounting – and at BDO – we conducted discussions with some of our most talented professionals.
-During the conversations, they discussed accounting and their experiences as women in business, from mentorship and gender-related roadblocks they've overcome to the importance of diversity in leadership.
+To give you an inside look into what it’s like to be a woman in accounting – and at BDO – we conducted discussions with some of our most talented professionals.
+During the conversations, they discussed accounting and their experiences as women in business, from mentorship, gender-related roadblocks they’ve overcome, to the importance of diversity in leadership.

-Thank you to Kathy for her time, and for letting us get to know a little bit more about her career so far!
+Thank you to Koraly for her time, and for letting us get to know a little bit more about her career so far!